ska-sa/aiokatcp/doc/migration.rst

   greater freedom in version format).
 - The ``@request`` and ``@return_reply`` decorators no longer exist, as they are effectively the defaults, and the type information is provided by Python type annotations.
-If you need raw access to the message, give your method a `*args` argument with no annotation and a `msg` keyword-only argument.
 - The return code (``ok``, ``fail`` or ``invalid``) no longer forms part of the handler return value.
 Returning a value implies ``ok`` while raising an exception implies ``fail``.
-It's now also acceptable to return nothing, which will send an ``ok`` without further arguments.
+It's now also acceptable to return nothing, which will send an ``ok`` without further arguments if no reply has been sent.
 - :exc:`AsyncReply` is gone.
 All request handlers are asynchronous now.
 If you need to serialise access to the device, use asyncio locks.
 - The kattypes types (:class:`Int` etc) have been replaced by plain Python